samvschantz/chattyApp/README.md

-React Boilerplate
+Chatty App Project
 =====================

-A minimal and light dev environment for ReactJS.
+A chat app that uses a Web Socket server to send messages in real time.

+### Screenshot

 ### Usage

-Clone the boilerplate and create your own git repo.
+Clone and download the repo:

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+git clone git@github.com:samvschantz/chattyApp.git
-cd react-simple-boilerplate
-git remote rm origin
-git remote add origin [YOUR NEW REPOSITORY]
-# Manually update your package.json file
 ```

-Install the dependencies and start the server.
+Install the dependencies and start the server:

 ```
 npm install